Cluster randomized trials designed to support generalizable inferences: Discussion

 Our proof-of-concept simulations, motivated by large cluster randomized trials of vaccine effectiveness \parencite{crt_trial1,crt_trial2,crt_trial3}, show that the augmented weighting estimators perform well in finite samples and better than previously described non-augmented weighting estimators.
 The augmented weighting estimators had about the same performance whether the true or estimated sampling and treatment probabilities were used, even in small trials.
-In contrast, our simulation results suggest that estimating the known-by-design sampling and treatment probabilities when using the non-augmented weighting estimators can substantially improve precision, but typically not enough to reach the precision of the augmented weighting estimators.
+In contrast, our simulation results suggest that estimating the known-by-design sampling and treatment probabilities when using the non-augmented weighting estimators can substantially improve precision, but the improvement is often not enough to reach the precision of the augmented weighting estimators.
 In the simulation, the standard deviation estimated using a clustered bootstrap procedure worked well for inference with the augmented weighting estimators and the influence curve-based standard deviation (which is computationally faster) also performed well in larger cluster trial sizes.
+Even though the clustered bootstrap procedure we used worked well in our simulations, there are many options for bootstrapping clustered data \parencite{field2007bootstrapping, davison1997bootstrap} and comparisons among them might be useful, particularly for studies with a smaller number of clusters.